Pancake Day – Shrove Tuesday

 Celebrating Pancake Day Shrove Tuesday

-Traditionally, pancakes are eaten on Shrove Tuesday (the day before Ash Wednesday), to make use of the fresh eggs and dairy.
+Traditionally, pancakes are eaten on Shrove Tuesday – the day before Ash Wednesday – to use up fresh eggs, milk, sugar, and butter before the fasting season of Lent.

 Pancake Day (Shrove Tuesday) is celebrated every year between February 3rd and March 9th.
-Pancake Tuesday 2025 is on Tuesday March 4, 2025.
+It always falls on different dates, but always on a Tuesday.

 Customs and Traditions